 - 1 Make sure you are logged in as an Administrator for the account where you want to install Pro Tools.
 For details on Administrator privileges in Mac OS X, refer to your Apple Mac OS X documentation. - 2 Insert the Pro Tools LE Installer CD-ROM in your CD-ROM drive.
-Double-click "Install Pro Tools LE." - 3 Enter your Administrator password and click OK to authenticate the installation. - 4 Select your Startup hard drive as the install location and click Install. - 5 When installation is complete, click Restart.
+Double-click "Install Pro Tools LE." - 3 Enter your Administrator password and click OK to authenticate the installation. - 4 Follow the on-screen instructions to continue and accept installation. - 5 In the Installer window, make sure the Install Location is on your Start-up hard drive. - 6 In the Installer window, choose Custom Install from the pop-up menu, and click Install. - 7 Follow the remaining on-screen instructions to install Pro Tools. - 8 When installation is complete, click Restart.